Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes

-From a theoretical viewpoint, to better understand the effect of the \matern kernel parameters on the number of components, as well as on the repulsive behavior they produce.
-Theoretically characterising repulsive behavior in this fashion will provide practitioners with an additional tool to guide model selection.
-It is also of interest to investigate asymptotic consistency of this class of repulsive mixture models, and also quantify rates of posterior convergence.
-This will follow much along the lines of~\citet{xie2019bayesian}, though the specifics of the \matern repulsion will require some care.
-It is also of interest to quantify the rate of MCMC mixing, and conditions under which it exhibits desirable properties like geometric ergodicity.
+From a theoretical viewpoint, better understanding the effect of the \matern kernel parameters on the repulsive behavior of our model will provide practitioners with an additional tool for model selection.
+It is also of interest to investigate asymptotic properties such as posterior consistency and convergence rates of this class of repulsive mixture models.
+Another extension to high-dimensional clustering applications (e.g. through random projections), into more general models such as latent feature models or time series models such as self-avoiding Markov models.
 Finally, it is of interest to apply these models to new applications and problems.

-\textbf{Acknowledgements:} The authors gratefully acknowledge the National Science Foundation for support under grants IIS-1816499 and DMS-1812197.